ray-dino/robby-genetic-algorithm/README.md

   * "Mate" the 2 Robbies to create 2 children to add to a new population.
 4. Once the new population is of size P, return to step 2.

+# To Do

+* Concurrency
+* Save the DNA of the fittest indvidual.
+* Visualization showing a board and a Robby.
+Accepts input DNA object to determine the Robby's behavior.